Developer Guide Help

 User keys

-For each user, to be able to log in to an instance, he would need a key in the transit engine.
-When the admin configures a user for being able to log in, they are in fact adding/deleting the key from the system.
-The key is generated in the transit engine without leaving it, as the encryption and decryption are all done in the transit engine.
+For a user to log in to an instance, they must have a key in the transit engine.
+When an admin grants or revokes a user’s login access, they are effectively adding or removing the key from the system.
+The key is generated within the transit engine and never leaves it, as all encryption and decryption operations are performed directly within the transit engine.

-The transit engine requires the keys to be configured deletable before it can be deleted.
-The user keys are not used in signing, because the keys may be regenerated or deleted any time without the other instance knowing.
-It's only used to encrypt the query response.
+The transit engine requires keys to be marked as deletable before they can be removed.
+User keys are not used for signing, as they can be regenerated or deleted at any time without the other instance being aware.
+Instead, they are used solely for encrypting query responses.
 To encrypt:

 To decrypt: